javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 }).then(alert); // undefined
 ```

+The handler `(*)` catches the error.
+In real project it would try to handle it somehow, but here it just throws it again.
+So the execution jumps to the next `.catch` down the chain.

 ## Unhandled rejections

-What if we forget to handle an error?
+...But what if we forget to append an error handler to the end of the chain?

 Like here: